RohitVerma882/termux-miunlock/README.md

 ```console
 mi-fastboot oem get_token
 ```
 if you received 2-3 token then merge it.
+example:
 ```
 // Before
 (bootloader) token: VQECMAEQTSdjm281zqPylolzfxy3bQMGbWVy